 Clinical-radiologic correlation

-• a vascular neurologist (strokologist, stroke specialist) should be able to correctly indicate and analyze various imaging modalities (including neurosonology) and ultimately make a clinical-imaging correlation
+• a vascular neurologist (strokologist or stroke specialist) should be able to correctly indicate and interpret various imaging modalities and ultimately make clinical-imaging correlations

-• taking all this knowledge into account, together with a careful risk-benefit assessment, he/she can decide on the appropriate therapy
+• after integrating all this knowledge together with a careful risk-benefit assessment, they can decide on the optimal therapeutic approach

-• the decision tree is most complex in acute ischemic stroke, where the diagnostic evaluation should help to answer the following questions:
+• the decision-making process is most complex in acute ischemic stroke, where the diagnostic evaluation should help to address the following questions:

 • what type of stroke is it (ischemic, hemorrhagic)?